GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 - Create new features in the code
 - Work with external APIs
+- Refactor an existing codebase
 - Create documentation
 - Create tests

-However, there are many other things that Copilot can helkp you with.
+However, there are many other things that Copilot can help you with.
 Feel free to explore other slash command in the Copilot chat like:

 - `/fix`: to fix the problems in your code
 - `/explain`: for Copilot to explain you what the code does